Jimbo994/AutoLC-MTBO/README.md

 conda activate AutoLC-MTO
 ```

 The actual code used for testing the algorithm on the real experiments is very similar but is less straightforward to run as it requires an advanced laboratory setup.
-Please do not hesitate to contact me if you need further clarifications on this.
+Please do not hesitate to contact me if you need further clarification on this.

 When using this code, please cite: [![DOI:10.26434/chemrxiv-2024-5mmvj](http://img.shields.io/badge/DOI-10.26434/chemrxiv.2024.5mmvj.B31B1B.svg)](https://doi.org/10.26434/chemrxiv-2024-5mmvj)